MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/virtual-appointments-app.md

 The virtual appointments are held through Teams meetings, which offer robust video conferencing capabilities.
 For example, a doctor can share their screen and review test results with a patient.
 Or, a banking advisor can request electronic signatures on documents, allowing them to close transactions remotely.

 You get an experience that's tailored to your industry.
-Here's some examples of how you can use it in your organization.
+Here are some examples of how you can use it in your organization.

 |Healthcare  |Financial services |Retail|Sales|HR|
 |---------|---------|---------|---------|---------|